shaolaizheyitao/MQTT/servers.md

 [JoramMQ](http://mqtt.jorammq.com) is an offering by ScalAgent providing a message broker that fully supports MQTT 3.1, JMS 2.0, and AMQP 1.0.
 Interoperability between these standards is ensured by the message broker.
 MQTT can be used over TCP/IP, TLS (SSL), WebSocket, and secure WebSocket.
 JoramMQ is particularly appropriate for applications that need to scale with the number of MQTT clients while allowing the publishers to reliably transmit a large volume of messages with a low latency.

+## ThingMQ

+[ThingMQ](https://thingmq.com) is a carrier-grade MQTT message broker that runs on the cloud.
+It supports the MQTT 3.1 standard as well as CoAP, REST and WebSockets.
+Messages published on ThingMQ using MQTT are automatically bridged and can be consumed using CoAP, REST of WebSockets.
+A shared instance of ThingMQ is offered free of charge.

 **More information on brokers**